 A. No, Smart Lookup is not specifically designed to find synonyms.
 Instead, you can use the Thesaurus feature in Word for that.

-A. To close the Smart Lookup pane, simply click the “X” at the top right corner of the pane.
+A. To close the Smart Lookup pane, click the “X” at the top right corner of the pane.

 Q. Does Smart Lookup save the information I search for?